QPOld/SubFi.game/README.md

 The game is in a very early alpha stage.

 ## Roadmap
-In Progress...
+This section will be updated soon!

 ### Usage
-node testserver.js Game/
+* node testserver.js Game/
-mongod --dbpath=data/
+* mongod --dbpath=data/
-firefox localhost:4242/html/index.html
+* firefox localhost:4242/html/index.html

 > **Note:**
 > - The entire game is being rewritten with the Phaser.io framework.